CRE Workforce Dynamics & Hiring in 2022

 Forbes J Rutherford, NEXTalent Marketplace & Job Board, 2021

-We believe, a patchwork application of COVID19 mandates by corporations in 2022 will have a similar impact on the career direction of Gen-Y and Gen-Z human capital, leading to further scarcity of high-performing talent interested in aspiring to full-time leadership positions.
+We believe a patchwork application of COVID-19 mandates by corporations in 2022 will have a similar impact on the career direction of Gen-Y and Gen-Z human capital, leading to further scarcity of high-performing talent interested in pursuing full-time leadership positions.
 Some of the brightest will embrace the Gig work lifestyle.

 Learn About our Gig Worker-on-Demand Platform